Ottawa Senators (original): Stanley Cup Challenge win streak

 Besides McGee, future Hall of Fame players Billy Gilmour, Percy LeSueur, Harvey Pulford, Alf Smith, Bouse Hutton and Harry Westwick played for the Ottawas.
 Alf Smith was also the coach.
-Other players of the 'Seven' included Arthur Allen, Dave Finnie, Arthur Fraser, Horace Gaul, Dave Gilmour, Suddy Gilmour, Jim McGee, Art Moore, Percy Sims, Hamby Shore, Charles Spittal, Frank White and Frank Wood.
+Other players of the 'Seven' included Angus "Bones" Allen, Dave Finnie, Arthur Fraser, Horace Gaul, Dave Gilmour, Suddy Gilmour, Jim McGee, Art Moore, Percy Sims, Hamby Shore, Charles Spittal, Fred White and Frank Wood.

 The club was able to continue the streak despite the death of one of its members.
 Jim McGee, Frank McGee's brother, died after the 1904 season in a horseback riding accident.
 He was also the Ottawa Football Club's captain at the time.
 The funeral cortege was estimated at a half-mile in length, and it included Canadian prime minister Wilfrid Laurier.

 Early professional era (1907–1917)

 Transition to professional (1907–1910)

 Until the 1906–07 season, the players were not paid to play hockey, as the team was abiding by the principles of amateur sports.
 Ottawa HC had an advantage in attracting top players to its squad.
 The players could work for the government, and the work allowed the players to play for the team.
 Meanwhile, in the United States, the International Professional Hockey League (IPHL) was paying players.
 In response to this, the ECAHA, while still having several purely amateur teams, started to allow professional players.
 The top teams could, therefore, compete for the top players and the gate attractions that they were.
 The only restriction was that the status of each and every player had to be publicized.

 The period saw the rivalry between the Senators and the Wanderers continue, and at times it was brutally contested.
 On January 12, 1907, a full-scale "donnybrook" took place between the two teams at a game in Montreal.
 Charles Spittal of Ottawa was described as "attempting to split Blachford's skull", Alf Smith hit Hod Stuart "across the temple with his stick, laying him out like a corpse" and Harry Smith cracked his stick across Ernie Johnson's face, breaking Johnson's nose.
 Discipline was first attempted by the league at a meeting on January 18, in which the Victorias proposed suspending Spittal and Alf Smith for the season, but this was voted down and the president of the league resigned.
 The police arrested Spittal, Alf and Harry Smith on their next visit to Montreal, leading to $20 fines for Spittal and Alf Smith and an acquittal for Harry Smith.
 The tactics did not work on the Wanderers; they won the return match in Ottawa in March and went undefeated for the season, leaving Ottawa in second place.
 However, it may have affected the Wanderers in another way: they lost the Stanley Cup a week after the donnybrook in a Stanley Cup challenge series to the Kenora Thistles.